loeiten/usingLinux/terminalCommands.md

 ## Replace strings in multiple files
-This can be very handy when used correclty
+This can be very handy when used correctly
 ```
 grep -rl "matchstring" somedir/ | xargs sed -i 's/string1/string2/g'
 ```